 - December 26-30: Fellows meet for the Retreat.

-If it's after May 2025, you'll be able to find comprehensive information and FAQs on our website at www.twhpoetry.org.
+You can find comprehensive information and FAQs on our website at www.twhpoetry.org.
 When the time comes, The Watering Hole will send out information about online payment options and the welcome packet upon acceptance.

 Additional Information